 2 The Standards Association of Australia has changed its corporate status and its name.
 It is now Standards Australia International Limited (ACN 087 326 690).
 It also trades as Standards Australia.

 3 Under the Alteration of Statutory Designations Order (No. 3) 2001 the former Health Department of Western Australia is now called the Department of Health.

 4 Repealed by the Health (Food Hygiene) Amendment Regulations 1993.

-5 On the date as at which this compilation was prepared, the Health (Food Hygiene) Amendment Regulations 2007 r.
-4 had not come into operation.
-It reads as follows:

-“

-4. Schedule 5 amended

-Schedule 5 is amended by deleting “48” in both places where it occurs and inserting instead —

-“ 50 ”.

-”.